tytydraco/yessleep/out/Ive_been_talking_to_the_boy_next_door_for_a_while_Update_There_is_a_fifth_Wilder_child_but_I_havent_found_him_yet.md

 “What’s that on your jacket?”

 I don’t think he heard me.
-“They ran her out of town, and I completely… damn, I forgot about him."
+“They ran her out of town, and I completely… damn, I forgot about him.
+This happened last year.
+How did I forget?"

 “You’re not saying his name,” I managed to get out, my attention going back to Casper.
 “Why aren’t you saying his name?”